lucass-carneiro/QuasinormalModes.jl/docs/src/sho.md

     exprs::Tuple{Basic, Basic}
 end
 ```
-Following our previous example, we implement the constructor and extend the default implementations:
+Now we implement the constructor and extend the default implementations:

 ```julia
 function HarmonicOscilatorData(nIter::N, x0::T) where {N,T}